Design rules for controlling active topological defects

-Topological defects also naturally emerge in \emph{active} fluids \cite{marchetti2013hydrodynamics,doostmohammadi2018active,shankar2022topological} composed of self-driven units such as bacteria, motor protein-biofilament constructs, active colloids and living cells \cite{zhou2014living,li2019data,sanchez2012spontaneous,bricard2013emergence,duclos2018spontaneous} that can organize into states with (nematic) liquid crystalline order.
-Active nematic fluids ubiquitously develop spontaneous flows driven by self-propelled defects \cite{giomi2013defect,shankar2018defect,shankar2022topological} that chaotically self-stir the fluid \cite{tan2019topological,alert2022active}.
+Topological defects also naturally emerge in \emph{active} fluids \cite{marchetti2013hydrodynamics,doostmohammadi2018active,shankar2022topological}, i.e., fluids composed of self-driven units such as bacteria, motor protein-biofilament constructs, active colloids and living cells \cite{zhou2014living,li2019data,sanchez2012spontaneous,bricard2013emergence,duclos2018spontaneous} that can organize into states with (nematic) liquid crystalline order. {Elementary defects in two-dimensional (2D) nematics are disclinations characterized by a topological winding number $\nu=\pm 1/2$ \cite{chaikin2000principles}.
+In active nematics, spontaneous flows are driven by self-propelled $+1/2$} defects \cite{giomi2013defect,shankar2018defect,shankar2022topological} that chaotically self-stir the fluid \cite{tan2019topological,alert2022active,serra2023defect}.
 The intimate feedback between distortions of order, dynamical defects and flow (Fig.~\ref{fig1}A) makes active fluids an attractive platform for manipulating transport of matter, energy and information far from equilibrium \cite{needleman2017active,zhang2021autonomous,shankar2022topological}.
-While global control of active flow patterns has been achieved by imposing constraints via geometry, confinement, substrates, etc.~\cite{peng2016command,opathalage2019self,keber2014topology,ellis2018curvature,guillamat2016control,thijssen2021submersed}, more recent experimental advances in optogenetics now allow \emph{local} spatiotemporal control of internal active stresses in bacterial and synthetic active fluids \cite{arlt2018painting,frangipane2018dynamic,ross2019controlling,zhang2021spatiotemporal,linnea2022} enabling unprecedented abilities to sculpt and configure active materials on demand.
+Global control of active flows have been achieved by imposing constraints via geometry, confinement, substrates, etc.~\cite{peng2016command,opathalage2019self,keber2014topology,ellis2018curvature,guillamat2016control,thijssen2021submersed}.
+More recent experimental advances in optically responsive platforms now allow \emph{local} spatiotemporal control of internal stresses in bacterial and synthetic active fluids \cite{dervaux2017light,arlt2018painting,frangipane2018dynamic,ross2019controlling,zhang2021spatiotemporal,linnea2022} enabling unprecedented abilities to sculpt and configure active materials on demand.
 Complementing these experimental results, recent theoretical works have also begun exploring the inverse problem in the context of optimal control \cite{norton2020optimal,shankar2022optimal}, reinforcement learning \cite{falk2021learning} and pattern formation \cite{shankar2019hydrodynamics,mozaffari2021defect,ruske2022activity,yang2022}.